developmentAC/gradeAlert/README.md

-In a grade book spreadsheet, each row contains the grades of a particular individuals in the course.
+In a grade book spreadsheet, each row contains the grades of the individuals in the course.
 The columns header provide details of the assignment and type of feedback.
 The first column **must** contain the name of the student; this information will be used to name the outputted files and serve to inform which output file corresponds with what grade book repository.
 The rest of the information for a row will be formatted and placed into the outputted file.
 The CSV formatting for a grade book CSV files is shown below in the table.

 |Student Name|	Student ID|	Activity 01|	Activity 01 Comments|	Activity 02|	Activity 02 comments|